Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Experiments

 \subsubsection{The VCC2018 Dataset}

-The subset of the VCC2018 dataset consisted of four speakers, each reading the same 116 short sentences (about 7 minutes long in total).
-For each speaker, we used the first 81 and the latter 35 sentences (about 5 and 2 minutes long in total) for training and evaluation.
-Although we could actually construct a parallel corpus using this dataset, we took care not to take advantage of it to simulate a non-parallel training scenario.
+The subset of the VCC2018 dataset consisted of four speakers, each reading the same 116 short sentences (about seven minutes long in total).
+For each speaker, we used the first 81 and the latter 35 sentences (about five and two minutes long in total) for training and evaluation.
+Although we could actually construct a parallel corpus using this dataset, we took care not to take advantage of it, because our purpose was to simulate a nonparallel training scenario.
 For each utterance, we extracted a spectral envelope, a log $F_0$, APs, and $Q=36$ MCCs every 5 ms using the WORLD analyzer \cite{Morise2016short,pyworld_url} and the SPTK \cite{pysptk_url} in the same manner.

 For both datasets, the $F_0$ contours were converted using the logarithm Gaussian normalized transformation described in \cite{Liu2007short}.
 The APs were used directly without modification.
 The signals of the converted speech were obtained using the methods described in \refsubsec{conversion}.